The Wings Japanese Tour That Wasn't

 |Paul gave Michael Jackson some memorabilia from the canceled tour.|

 The incident cost McCartney millions of pounds, which likely was his biggest regret of the whole affair.
 Some sources cite the compensation bill as £1 million for the musician, but there also were lost revenues, no doubt live recordings that were never made, increased sales of his back catalog that disappeared, and many, many other invisible costs.

 Paul no doubt was going to end Wings soon anyway, considering that it had served its purposes and their popularity and creative impulse showing signs of fading with the turn of the decade.

 It's all very ironic, incidentally.
 Japan is the second-largest music market in the world, and they love Paul in Japan.
 Often-times, particularly recently, he receives his highest chartings there.
 Thus, his problems when visiting the Land of the Rising Sun must be particularly galling to him.

-Here is Johnny Carson's take on this.
-Carson never seemed to be a big fan of McCartney's even in the best of time, and this commentary isn't mean at all, but notice how he manages to mispronounce the name of one of the most famous men in the world.
+Carson never seemed to be a big fan of McCartney's even in the best of time.
+His commentary at the time of the arrest wasn't mean at all, but he managed to mispronounce the name of one of the most famous men in the world.
+I'm sure that Carson knew how to pronounce "McCartney."
 I doubt that was sheer carelessness.

 As a special bonus, below is the cover for the Wings fan club, er, I mean "Fun Club."